isbeorn/nina.docs/docs/tabs/equipment.md

 ## Information and Controls

-Any device tab will also display information pertaining to the device that was selected and connected to.
-What information is displayed various among device types.

-Devices might also display controls in the tab
+Any device tab also displays information that pertains to the device that was selected and connected.
+Specific devices may also display control functions in this area.